jessica-mitchell/RSE_summer_school_documentation/source/index.rst

 Slide deck
 ----------

-Here is a copy of the slides used during the workshop
+Here is a copy of the slides used during the workshop:

+:download:`slides <../rse-summerschool.pdf>`

 You can also find summary documents about